cfrg/draft-irtf-cfrg-cpace/draft-irtf-cfrg-cpace.md

 # The CPace protocol {#protocol-section}

-CPace is a one round protocol between two parties, A and B. At invocation, A and B are provisioned with PRS,G,H and OPTIONAL CI,sid,ADa (for A) and CI,sid,ADb (for B).
+CPace is a one round protocol between two parties, A and B. At invocation, A and B are provisioned with PRS,G and H.
+Parties will also be provisioned with OPTIONAL CI,sid,ADa (for A) and CI,sid,ADb (for B) which will default to the empty string b"" if not used.
-A sends the public share Ya and OPTIONAL associated data ADa (i.e., an ADa field that MAY have a length of 0 bytes) to B.
+A sends the public share Ya and optional associated data ADa to B.
-Likewise, B sends the public share Yb and OPTIONAL associated data ADb (i.e., an ADb field that MAY have a length of 0 bytes).
+Likewise, B sends the public share Yb and optional associated data ADb to A.
 Both A and B use the received messages for deriving a shared intermediate session key, ISK.

 ## Protocol flow